 We have come to discuss Grant’s new book, Talking to My Country, published in March.
 The book was not planned at all.
-It emerged out of the electric response to an article Grant wrote for the Guardian in July last year at the height of the Adam Goodes affair.
+It emerged out of the electric response to an article Grant wrote for Guardian Australia in July last year at the height of the Adam Goodes affair.
 In 2013, controversy erupted when the Sydney Swans player called out a 13-year-old spectator for describing him as an ape.
 Worse was to follow.
 In a moment of elation and pride at a match during the 2015 Indigenous Round, the twice–Brownlow Medal winner and Australian of the Year did a war dance.
 Maoris do war dances.
 So do sports teams at elite private schools.
 Swimmers roar, chests wide open, fists punching the air.
 Dominance displays are commonplace in sport.
 No one takes exception to them.
-Unless they are expressed by an indigenous person.
+Unless they are expressed by an Indigenous person.
 When Goodes, in that moment, gloried in the proud warrior culture of his ancestors, there was a furore.
 Relentless booing drove one of the greats out of his beloved game.

 “The Goodes booing debate enraged me, sickened me, saddened me and made me feel at times helpless.
 Here was everything I thought – hoped – we had left behind,” Grant tells me.